Johnteh/final-_Airbnb_clone/documentation/MODELS.md

 [Source code.](../models)

-## Storage :baggage_claim:
+## Storage :open_file_folder:

+I have implemented an abstracted engine as [DBStorage](../models/engine/db_storage.py).
-The above classes are handled by one of either two abstracted storage engines, depending on the call - [FileStorage](../models/engine/file_storage.py) or [DBStorage](../models/engine/db_storage.py).
+However, the above classes are implemented by the following two storage engines depending on the call - [FileStorage](../models/engine/file_storage.py) or [DBStorage](../models/engine/db_storage.py).

 ### FileStorage